ryan-taylor/workos-jsr/MIGRATION.md

   clients improved code portability
 - **URL and URLSearchParams**: Using these web standard APIs instead of custom URL handling simplified the code

-### 2. Module Resolution Strategy
+### 2. Modern Module Resolution

-We found that a hybrid approach to module resolution worked best during the
+We've adopted a fully Deno-native approach to module resolution:

-transition:
+- **Import Maps**: Using import maps for clear, consistent dependency management across the project

-- **Import Maps**: Using import maps to alias Node.js module paths to their Deno equivalents allowed for a gradual migration
+- **JSR.io Integration**: Prioritizing JSR.io as our primary package registry
-- **Progressive Enhancement**: Starting with core utilities and progressively moving to more complex modules helped maintain stability
+- **Version Pinning**: Precisely specifying dependency versions for stability and reproducibility
-- **npm: Compatibility**: Deno's ability to use npm packages through the npm: specifier was invaluable for dependencies without direct Deno equivalents
+- **npm: Compatibility**: Using Deno's npm: specifier only when absolutely necessary, with a preference for native Deno alternatives whenever possible specifier was invaluable for dependencies without direct Deno equivalents

 ### 3. TypeScript Compatibility